cloudfoundry/stratos/docs/invite-user-guide.md

    2) Use the `Configure` button in the `User Invitation Support` section
    3) Supply the client id and secret and click `Configure`

-   >Note - If the console has been deployed via `cf push` this step can be skipped by supply the same client id and secret as above but via the following environment variables
+   > Note - If the console has been deployed via `cf push` this step can be skipped by supply the same client id and secret as above but via
+   > the following environment variables

    ```
    INVITE_USER_CLIENT_ID
    INVITE_USER_CLIENT_SECRET
    ```

-At this point CF administrators, organization managers and space managers should be able to invite a user via the Organization/Space Users table
+At this point CF administrators and organization managers should be able to invite a user via the Organization and Space Users tabs